House Hacking Case Studies

 At some point, you’ll want to take the next step and make your house hacking dreams a reality.
 That’s where our house hacking case studies come in.
-We will take a closer look at the nitty-gritty details behind successful house hackers.
+Each week we take a closer look at the nitty-gritty details behind successful house hackers.
 Below are some of our favorite case studies.